novotnyllc/RSAKeyVaultProvider/README.md

 # About
 The `RSAKeyVaultProvider` enables you to use secrets and certificates stored in an Azure Key Vault for performing signing and decryption operations.
 (Encrypt and verify can be done locally with the public key material.)
-The type implements `RSA` so can be used anywhere an `AsymmetricAlgorithm` can be, including with `SignedXml` types.
+The type derives from `RSA` so can be used anywhere an `AsymmetricAlgorithm` can be, including with `SignedXml` types.

 ## Package